 Voucher programs like the one in Indiana allow parents to use the state funding set aside for their children's education to send their children to the private school of their choice.

-The private school you're interested in having your child attend is responsible for determining whether the student meets the eligibility requirements (see below).
+The private school is responsible for determining whether the student meets the eligibility requirements (see below).

 If eligible, you will apply for the school voucher with the school that has accepted your child(ren) for enrollment.
 Final voucher eligibility is determined by the Indiana Department of Education based on your completed application.